 What We Are Doing.
-As soon as the disruption took place, the steps referenced above were taken.
-Additional security features were also implemented to reduce the risk of a similar incident occurring in the future.
-The incident was reported to the Federal Bureau of Investigation, and the College is committed to cooperating with investigative requests.
-You are being further notified of this event and being advised about steps you can take to help protect your information.
+As soon as we discovered the incident, we took the steps referenced above.
+We also implemented additional security features to reduce the risk of a similar incident occurring in the future.
+We notified federal law enforcement and will provide whatever cooperation is necessary to hold the perpetrators accountable, if possible.
+We are further notifying you of this event and advising you about steps you can take to help protect your information.

-Additionally, the College is offering you complimentary credit monitoring and identity protection services for <<12/24 >>> months through IDX, a national leader in identity protection services.
-The IDX services, which are free to you upon enrollment, include a subscription for the following: single bureau credit monitoring, CyberScan dark web monitoring, fully managed identity recovery services, and \$1 million in identity theft insurance coverage.
+Additionally, BBA is offering you complimentary credit monitoring and identity protection services for 24 months through IDX, a national leader in identity protection services.
+The IDX services, which are free to you upon enrollment, include a subscription for the following: credit monitoring, CyberScan dark web monitoring, fully managed identity recovery services, and \$1 million in identity theft insurance coverage.
 With this protection, IDX will help you resolve issues if your identity is compromised.

 What You Can Do.
-It is recommended that you review the guidance included with this letter about how to protect your personal information.
-In addition, it is recommended that you enroll in the complimentary identity protection services being offered through IDX to further protect your personal information.
+Please review this letter carefully, along with the guidance included with this letter about additional steps you can take to protect your information.
+You can also enroll in the IDX identity protection services, which are offered to you at no cost.

 To receive credit monitoring services, you must be over the age of 18 and have established credit in the United States, have a Social Security number in your name, and have a U.S. residential address associated with your credit file.
+Minors are ineligible for credit monitoring but are eligible for identity protection services.

-To enroll in the complimentary identity protection services provided through IDX, please call 1-833-764-0235 Monday through Friday from 9:00 am - 9:00 pm Eastern Time or visit https://response.idx.us/mmc and insert the Enrollment Code provided above.
-Please note the deadline to enroll in these complimentary services is November 29, 2022.
-You will need to reference the enrollment code at the top of this letter when calling or enrolling online, so please do not discard this letter.
+To enroll in the services provided through IDX, please call 1-833-896-5300 Monday through Friday from 8:00 am - 8:00 pm Central Time or visit https://app.idx.us/account-creation/protect and insert the Enrollment Code provided above.

+Please note the deadline to enroll in these complimentary services is March 29, 2023.
+Please do not discard this letter, as you will need the Enrollment Code provided above to access services.

 For More Information.
-If you have questions about the complimentary services or need assistance, please contact customer service for IDX at 1-833-764-0235.
-IDX representatives are available Monday through Friday from 9:00 am - 9:00 pm Eastern Time.
+If you have questions about this letter or need assistance, please call IDX at 1-833-896-5300.
+IDX representatives are available Monday through Friday from 8:00 am - 8:00 pm Central Time.
 IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.